AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ### Transitioning between Managed and Native <a name="transition"></a>

-Declaring the previous C function to be callable in C# is accomplished via [`DllImportAttribute`][api_dllimport] &ndash; also called a [P/Invoke][doc_pinvoke].
+Declaring the previous C function to be callable in C# is accomplished via [`DllImportAttribute`][api_dllimportattr] &ndash; also called a [P/Invoke][doc_pinvoke].
 Assuming the C function is contained within a C library named `NativeLib.dll`, the following C# would declare the native function.
 Other mechanisms for defining callable native functions in IL are discussed in subsequent sections.

 ```csharp
 [DllImport("NativeLib.dll")]